SWAT 3: Close Quarters Battle: Plot

-With the treaty signing imminent, the LAPD is put on alert.
-Investigating reports of "maintenance workers" with demolitions equipment seen entering a storm drain under a street where a parade is scheduled to pass, SWAT learns they are armed and are planning to attack the parade, and defeats them in a battle under the city.
-On the day of the treaty signing, August 6, 2005, SWAT is deployed to protect the Convention Center, but the PLP launches a final attack on the ceremony, taking the signatories hostage and hiding a second suitcase nuke in the building.
+On the day of the treaty signing, August 6, 2005, SWAT is deployed to protect the Convention Center, but the People's Liberation Party launches a final attack on the ceremony with a second suitcase nuke.
 SWAT defeats the PLP, rescues the signatories, and attempts to locate the suitcase nuke.
-The game's ending depends on whether the player manages to defuse the suitcase nuke: if they fail, the nuke detonates, destroying Greater Los Angeles and killing everyone in it; but if they succeed, the signing ceremony continues as planned, nuclear disarmament is achieved, and August 6 is designated Global Peace Day, while the LAPD SWAT returns to their duties.
+The game's ending depends on whether the player manages to defuse the suitcase nuke: if they fail, the nuke detonates, destroying Greater Los Angeles and killing everyone in the blast; but if they succeed, the signing ceremony continues as scheduled, total nuclear disarmament is achieved, and August 6 is designated Global Peace Day, while the LAPD SWAT returns to their duties.